-- 1. Double-click a transition on the Timeline to open transition properties. - 2.
-Enter the new transition length in the Duration field.
-By default, each transition will be set at 2 seconds long.
+- 1. Click the Transition wizard button to open the Transition effects window. - 2.
+Choose a transition style. - 3.
+Enter a new transition length in the Transition duration field.
 The format is seconds:milliseconds.
-If you want all transitions that are currently in the project to have the same length, select the Apply to all transitions option. - 3.
-Click OK to apply the changes.
+If you want all transitions in a project to have the same length, select the Apply to all clips option.